EXPLAINER: How do we know when a recession has begun?

 Inflation, meantime, remains near its highest level in four decades, though gas costs and other prices have eased in recent weeks.
 Inflation is still so high that despite pay raises many workers have received, Americans’ purchasing power is eroding.
 The pain is being felt disproportionately by lower-income and Black and Hispanic households, many of whom are struggling to pay for higher-cost essentials like food, gas and rent.

 Compounding those pressures, the Fed is jacking up rates at the fastest pace since the early 1980s, thereby magnifying borrowing costs for homes and cars and credit card purchases.

 So how, exactly, do we know when an economy is in recession?
 Here are some answers to such questions:

 Recessions are officially declared by the obscure-sounding National Bureau of Economic Research, a group of economists whose Business Cycle Dating Committee defines a recession as “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”

 The committee considers trends in hiring as a key measure in determining recessions.
 It also assesses many other data points, including gauges of income, employment, inflation-adjusted spending, retail sales and factory output.
-It puts heavy weight on jobs and a gauge of inflation-adjusted income that excludes government support payments such as Social Security.
+It puts heavy weight on jobs and a gauge of inflation-adjusted income that excludes government support payments like Social Security.

 Yet the NBER typically doesn’t declare a recession until well after one has begun, sometimes for up to a year.
 Economists consider a half-point rise in the unemployment rate, averaged over several months, as the most historically reliable sign of a downturn.
-On Friday, the latest jobs report showed the unemployment rate matched its lowest level in more than 50 years.

 DO TWO STRAIGHT QUARTERS OF ECONOMIC CONTRACTION EQUAL A RECESSION?